benjaminykim/python_data_science_tutorial/README.md

 ## Big Picture
 There we have it, a development environment on MacOS that will do quite nicely for the time being.
 On a linux distribution, we can skip steps 1 and 2 as the default terminal on distributions such as Ubuntu are sufficient, and the installation methods are more straightforward than on MacOS.
 Here's an overview:

-1. We've replaced your terminal to something fancier and more productive
-2. We've installed a program that can easily install/uninstall/upgrade programs on your computer that are important for development
-3. We've replaced our old shell with something fancier and more productive.
-We've also given you a bunch of shortcuts that will enable you to execute sysadmin tasks with more ease (.zshrc)
-4. We've installed a text editor that is easy to use
+***What can we do with all we've done?***
+* We can use iterm2 to manage your system, run programs, code, download libraries, share code, and train AI.
+* We can use brew to deal with installations.
+* We can use zsh to do make everything easier in terminal.
+* We can use atom to write code.
+* We can use jupyter notebook to make beautiful visualizations and write sharable, interactive code
+* We can use github to actually share our files and make sure we're keeping track of our changes for safety

 Here's what we haven't done yet
-1. Install a terminal multiplexer (service that makes terminal more efficient in terms of workflow) (TMUX)
+7. Install a terminal multiplexer (service that makes terminal more efficient in terms of workflow) (TMUX)
-2. Install a terminal embedded text editor and configured it for efficiency/plugins (VIM)
+8. Install a terminal embedded text editor and configured it for efficiency/plugins (VIM)

 ***Stop here and move on if time is limited.*** Tmux and Neovim are significant time sinks in learning actual programming.
 They do provide a lot of functionality and awesomesauce, and are definitely worth the investment.
 However, if you only have 3-15 days to learn, focusing on theory will prove to be far more beneficial than sinking a lot of time in auxillary technologies that don't deepen computational understanding.

 # Advanced Development Setup (Optional)

-## 5. Terminal Multiplexer - TMUX
+## 7. Terminal Multiplexer - TMUX
-### 5a.
+### 7a.
 Introduction
 Install using `brew install tmux`.

 Tmux allows users to have multiple 'little terminals' in one main terminal.
 Formally, it has: